 I received this book for free from NetGalley in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

 This amateur sleuth, mystery that was published by Le French Book on July 31, 2014 and has 140 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Cognac Conspiracies
+Other books by this author which I have reviewed include Cognac Conspiracies